 | Dedicated developer/team | Ongoing products and long-term roadmaps | Monthly commitment, but a stable team that learns your codebase |

-For startups and growing products, a dedicated full-stack developer or team usually gives the best balance of cost, speed, and continuity — one engineer (or a small pod) who owns your product end to end and stays with it as it scales.
+For startups and growing products, a dedicated full-stack developer or team usually gives the best balance of cost, speed, and continuity.
+You get one engineer (or a small pod) who owns your product end to end.
+And they stay with it as it scales.

 Where to find full-stack developers